cgarciae/pypeln/docs/index.md

 _Pypeln (pronounced as "pypeline") is a simple yet powerful python library for creating concurrent data pipelines._

-* **Simplicity**: Pypeln was designed to solve _medium_ data tasks that require parallelism and concurrency but where using frameworks like Spark or Dask feels exaggerated or unnatural.
+* **Simple**: Pypeln was designed to solve _medium_ data tasks that require parallelism and concurrency where using frameworks like Spark or Dask feels exaggerated or unnatural.
 * **Easy-to-use**: Pypeln exposes a familiar functional API compatible with regular Python code.
 * **Flexible**: Pypeln enables you to build pipelines using Processes, Threads and asyncio.Tasks via the exact same API.
-* **Fine-grained Control**: Pypeln allows you to have control over the memory and cpu resources used at each stage of your pipeline.
+* **Fine-grained Control**: Pypeln allows you to have control over the memory and cpu resources used at each stage of your pipelines.

 ## Installation